PRASANNA-RAVI/SCA_Assisted_CCA_on_NTRU/README.md

 This project contains the implementation and attack scripts required to perform generic side-channel assisted chosen-ciphertext attacks over NTRU-based KEMs.
 The particular schemes that have been targeted are:
 NTRU (main finalist candidate) and NTRU Prime (alternate finalist candidate) of the NIST standardization process for post-quantum cryptography.
-The attack is based on the paper available in this [link]().
 The repository is split into two parts, one each for NTRU and NTRU Prime.
 For NTRU, we include code for Plaintext-Checking (PC) Oracle-based SCA and for NTRU-Prime, we include code for Plaintext-Checking (PC) Oracle-based SCA and Decryption-Failure (DF) Oracle-based SCA.
 The scripts for each attack is divided into three directories:

 ## Attack_Simulations